unifiedstreaming/fmp4-ingest/ingest_spec.md

 * EventID = "/Events(URI_SAFE_IDENTIFIER)”
 * StreamID = "/" Streams(URI_SAFE_IDENTIFIER)"

 In this PostURL the server address is typically the hostname or IP address of the media processing entity or publishing point and the presentation path is the path to the specific media function instance.
 The identifier, Event ID and stream ID can be used to signal the stream and can be generated by various means such as by the system administrator, by the live encoder of by the control plane of the cloud setting, or manually by assigning a number to a stream or service.
+The Events of Streams function could be used to generate such identifier if available or other API functions could be used to generate based on the specific platform implementation.
+The actual generation of the identifier is out of scope of this specification and any implementer is free to add its own identifier to the stream as long as it is known/understood by both the publishing point and live encoder.

 The payload and content of the media ingest stream in the long running post operation is a fragmentedMP4stream defined using the IETF RFC 5234 ANB [14] as follows.

 * fragmentedMP4stream = HeaderBoxes Fragments
 * HeaderBoxes = FileType Moov
-* Fragments = x1Fragment
+* Fragments = X Fragment
 * Fragment = moof mdat

 During operation the communication between the media ingest encoder and the streaming end point follows the following requirements.

 1. The live encoder or ingest source communicates to the end point using the HTTP POST method as defined in HTTP protocol [5]
 2. The live encoder or ingest source SHOULD start the broadcast by sending an HTTP POST request with an empty “body” (zero content length) by using the same ingestion POSTURL.
-This can help the encoder quickly detect whether the live ingestion endpoint is valid, and if there are any authentication or other conditions required.
+This can help the encoder quickly detect whether the live ingestion publishing point is valid, and if there are any authentication or other conditions required.
 Per HTTP protocol, the server can't send back an HTTP response until the entire request, including the POST body, is received.
 Given the long-running nature of a live event, without this step, the encoder might not be able to detect any error until it finishes sending all the data.
 3. The encoder or ingest source MUST handle any errors or authentication challenges because of (1).
 If (1) succeeds with a 200 response, continue.
 4. The encoder or ingest source MUST start a new HTTP POST request with the fragmented MP4 stream.
 The payload MUST start with the header boxes ftyp and moov, followed by fragments signalled by the moof and mdat boxes.
 Note that the ftyp, and moov boxes (in this order) MUST be sent with each request, even if the encoder must reconnect because the previous request was terminated prior to the end of the stream.
 5. The encoder or ingest source SHOULD use chunked transfer encoding option of the HTTP POST command [5] for uploading as it is impossible to predict the entire content length of the live stream.